wave0915/-stock-analysis-/README.md

 - Refactored in 2017
 ![2017_refactored](resources/VBA_Challenge_2017.png)

-Also, the original script of 2018 took 0.320 seconds, and refactored script of 2018 took 0.098seconds to execute the process as shown in the charts below.
+Also, the original script of 2018 took 0.320 seconds, and refactored script of 2018 took 0.098seconds to execute the process as shown in the pictures below.

 - Original in 2018
 ![2018_org](resources/Original_2018.png)